dart-lang/site-shared/doc/writing-for-dart-and-flutter-websites.md

 {{site.alert.end}}
 ```

-All text should within an aside should be consistently indented 2 spaces.
+All text within an aside should be consistently indented 2 spaces.

 You can see the full list of aside/alert types
 in your site repo's `_config.yml` file.